06th July 2020

 I’m lucky enough to work in a school where the leadership team has helped us focus our efforts on the best outcomes for the children.
 Some of the recommendations of the government’s Workload reduction toolkit are already in place.
 I see value in the work I do every day, and while I work hard, the workload does not feel burdensome or unmanageable.
 Some days and evenings are busier than others, but never unreasonably so.

 As a school, we are entering our fifth academic year using the Cornerstones Curriculum and my fourth year leading the curriculum.
 While one of the DfE suggestions to reduce teacher workload is to use schemes of work, for us, Cornerstones isn’t used in this way (although it easily can be).
 We use Cornerstones as an inspiring, constructive starting point from which we plan.
+And it’s been made even easier to do this recently, with the introduction of their online platform, Curriculum Maestro.

 One of the best things about this approach is that it reduces our planning workload.
-Teachers are not required to produce detailed plans for their Cornerstones topic lessons; each project contains a series of lesson ideas, freeing up teachers to tweak or annotate the plans to personalise it to their class.
+Teachers are not required to produce detailed plans for their Cornerstones topic lessons; each project contains a series of lesson ideas, freeing up teachers to tweak the online plans to personalise it to their class.
 In this way, we are not using a scheme of work but have, in Cornerstones, a huge set of exciting, engaging learning programmes ready for us to work from, amend, mash together or use as inspiration for us to work beyond.
 For context, I should point out that we plan maths and English separately, although we do link the latter to the half-termly Cornerstones project.

 Another time-saving and workload-busting thing we do is use an INSET day, every year, to plan our curriculum together.
 Having 10 or so teachers imaginatively and creatively bouncing ideas off each other helps to generate incredible plans in a productive and very efficient way.
 Indeed, government advice is to maximise collaborative planning, and I can see first-hand how this helps.
 You also share information about the children with previous teachers, find out which topics and concepts have been covered, and discuss any misconceptions that remain.
 Invaluable stuff.